xNaCly/barcode-detection/README.md

 ## Inner workings

 The barcode detector works by applying several filters to an image and extracting the contours of the barcodes.
+If a barcode could not be detected consider tweaking constants in the source file.

+The algorithm is made up of the following filters and stages:

+1. sharr gradient in x and y direction
+2. subtract y from x gradient for finding barcode region
+3. blur and threshold
+4. Closing kernel
+5. Series of dilations and erosions
+6. Largest contour should be the barcode